gspiga/gspiga.github.io/_posts/2024-03-06-WellsFargoAutographJourney.md

 The initial list of transfer partners is pretty standard, as these airlines can take points from a lot of different credit cards.
 While workarounds exist using the present airlines, not having any U.S. domestic airlines or Asian airlines to book through is a present disadvantage.
 If you are looking for European travel, this has a lot of potential.

-Other perks include an easy-to-use $50 statement credit, which I think is much more flexible than the Sapphire's $50 hotel-portal statement credit.
+Other perks include an easy-to-use $50 statement credit, which I think is much more flexible than Sapphire's $50 hotel-portal statement credit.
+As long as you use this credit in full every year, you are effectively only paying $45 for the card.
 You also have protection against trip cancellation, which can ensure that all the money you spend on your travel does not go to waste if something goes wrong.

 The **Verdict**: The Autograph Journey is a very exciting addition to the market of travel credit cards.
 The card has the easiest point earning amongst its direct competitors, making it a great card for someone who wants a no-frills way of earning.
 I believe as more transfer partner airlines are added to the Wells Fargo portfolio, this card will be worth it for just about anyone.

+For more information on the card, you can read the official [Terms and Conditions](https://www.wellsfargo.com/credit-cards/autograph-visa/terms/).